 Arizona’s wrongful death statutes (A.R.S.
 Sec.
 12-611, et seq.) permit the decedent’s estate recovery of the decedent’s lost future earnings.
 Evidence of a decedent’s capacity and disposition to earn money is pertinent to the issue of damages in a wrongful death action.
 Statutory beneficiaries may only recover the past and future economic support.
 As noted above, this is the benefit you can receive from your loved one’s future earnings and services minus his or her own consumption and use thereof.
 The estate, however, recovers future earnings in their entirety.
 The Arizona Court of Appeals has endorsed the use of a decedent’s earning capacity in ascertaining the damages available to the estate.

 While a wrongful death suit can only occur only if your loved one were able to bring a personal injury suit had he or she survived, this does not preclude the simultaneous existence of personal injury and wrongful death claims.
 In the event that your loved one brought a personal injury suit against the defendant before succumbing to his or her injuries, that suit survives his or her death.
-This is permitted by Arizona’s so-called survivor statute, A.R.S.
-14-3110, which allows most claims, including personal injury claims, to survive the death of the plaintiff or defendant.
+This is permitted by Arizona’s so-called survivor statute, which allows most claims, including personal injury claims, to survive the death of the plaintiff or defendant.
 The claim continues on by the personal representatives of the estate.
 Damages in the personal injury suit for pain and suffering do not survive your lost loved one’s death.

 Upon your unfortunate loss, you or other surviving beneficiaries(or your personal representatives) may bring the potential wrongful death suit.
 These are distinct causes of action: